sidatasciencelab/SCI_skunks/README.md

     4. Human
     5. Other
     6. Rodent
-    7. Skunk
+    7. Skunkd

 These files will then be refrenced by the [mass_rename.sh](https://github.com/sidatasciencelab/SCI_skunks/blob/main/Shell_scripts/mass_rename.sh) shell script so it is important to insure that names are correctly spelled and exactly as shown above.

 #### mass_rename.sh